 A common misconception is that Tame Impala is a band.
 Tame Impala is the solo alias of Kevin Parker.
 The 34-year-old writes, records, and produces all of the project’s music.
 A band of friends assists him in performing his material live.
 With roots in psychedelic rock, pop, electronic dance music, hip hop, and R&B Parker’s experimental music defies easy classification.
 Despite their unlikely combination of influences Tame Impala’s chart-topping albums and reputation as an in-demand live act have catapulted Kevin Parker’s home recording project into the upper echelons of modern music.

 Tame Impala’s live performances are sonically and visually stunning.
 Setlist.fm reports that since 2008 Tame Impala has performed 506 shows in more than 35 countries.
 Tame Impala has appeared at music festivals Glastonbury and Coachella multiple times.
-Kevin Parker and his band also frequent other top tier international festivals such as Spain’s Primavera Sound and Japan’s Fuji Rock.
+Kevin Parker and his band also perform other top tier international festivals such as Spain’s Primavera Sound and Japan’s Fuji Rock.

 Tame Impala’s festival sets have not always resulted in a profit.
 “We didn’t make any money from Coachella,” Kevin Parker revealed to newspaper The Australian in 2019.
 “I don’t even know that we broke even.”
 The show comprised of a Pink Floyd-inspired light ring, several additional projectors, lasers (which alone cost half a million US dollars to rent), and 18 confetti cannons.
 “It was a $2.8 million job interview,” Parker joked.
 “Hopefully, we’re hired.”
 The fee for a headline Coachella appearance is an estimated $500,000.